Giovanni Giolitti: Universal manhood suffrage

 During Luzzatti's government the political debate had begun to focus on the enlargement of the right to vote.
-The Socialists, in fact, but also the Radicals and the Republicans, has long demanded the introduction of universal manhood suffrage, necessary in a modern liberal democracy.
-Luzzatti developed a moderate proposal with some requirements under which a person had the right to vote (age, literacy and annual taxes).
-The government's proposal was of a gradual expansion of the electorate, but without reaching the universal male suffrage.

-Giolitti, speaking in the Chamber, declared himself in favor of universal male suffrage, overcoming the impulse to government positions.
-His aim was to cause Luzzatti's resignation and become prime minister again; moreover he want to start a cooperation with the Socialists in the Italian parliamentary system.
+The PSI, as well as the Italian Radical Party and the Italian Republican Party, had long demanded the introduction of universal manhood suffrage, necessary in a modern liberal democracy.
+Luzzatti developed a moderate proposal with some requirements under which a person had the right to vote (age, literacy, and annual taxes).
+The government's proposal was of a gradual expansion of the electorate but without reaching the universal male suffrage.
+Giolitti, speaking in the Chamber of Deputies, declared himself in favour of universal male suffrage, overcoming the impulse to government positions.
+His aim was to cause Luzzatti's resignation and become prime minister again; moreover, he want to start a cooperation with the PSI in the Italian parliamentary system.
 Furthermore, Giolitti intended to extend his pre-war reforms.
 Conscripted men were fighting overseas in Libya and so it appeared as a symbol of national unity that they be given the vote.
 Giolitti believed that the extension of the franchise would bring more conservative rural voters to the polls as well as drawing votes from grateful socialists.
 Many historians considered Giolitti's proposal a mistake.
-Universal male suffrage, contrary to Giolitti's opinions, would destabilize the entire political establishment: the "mass parties," i.e. Socialist, Popular and later Fascist, were the ones who benefitted from the new electoral system.
-Giolitti "was convinced that Italy can not grow economically and socially without enlarging the number of those who partecipated in public life."

-Sidney Sonnino and the Socialists Filippo Turati and Claudio Treves proposed to introduce also female suffrage, but Giolitti strongly opposed it, considering it too risky, and suggested the introduction of female suffrage only at the local level.
+Contrary to Giolitti's opinions, universal male suffrage would destabilize the entire political establishment: the "mass parties", namely the PSI, the Italian People's Party (PPI), and later the National Fascist Party (PNF), were the ones who benefitted from the new electoral system.
+Giolitti was convinced that "Italy can not grow economically and socially without enlarging the number of those who partecipated in public life".
+Sonnino and the PSI leaders Filippo Turati and Claudio Treves proposed to introduce also female suffrage but Giolitti strongly opposed it, considering it too risky, and suggested the introduction of female suffrage only at the local level.